Reward offered for deer-maiming hunter

 He added that the arrows are not the types used by hunters.

-Police ask anyone with any information about the suspected archer to call their anti-poaching tip line.
+Police ask anyone with any information about the suspect to call their anti-poaching tip line.